kubernetes/website/content/en/docs/reference/glossary/cidr.md

 <!--more-->

-In the Kubernetes concept, each node is assigned a range of IP addresses through the start address and a netmask.
-This allows nodes to assign each <Pod> a unique IP address.
+In the context of Kubernetes, each {{< glossary_tooltip text="Node" term_id="node" >}} is assigned a range of IP addresses through the start address and a subnet mask using CIDR.
+This allows Nodes to assign each {{< glossary_tooltip text="Pod" term_id="pod" >}} a unique IP address.
+Although originally a concept for IPv4, CIDR has also been expanded to include IPv6.